maluta/maluta.github.com/_posts/2021-12-05-apache-foundation.md

 Here are some personal notes about Apache.

 I have used open-source software since the early 2000s.
 So I know about the famous Apache HTTP Server and other software, such as Apache Airflow, OpenOffice, or even the license with the same name: Apache Licence.
-So I'm not necessarily a newbie in the ASF world, but only when you look at the big picture do you note that there are so many exciting projects under the umbrella of Apache Software Foundation, or just, ASF.
+I'm not necessarily a newbie in the ASF world, but only when you look at the big picture do you note that there are so many exciting projects under the umbrella of Apache Software Foundation, or just, ASF.

 Writing this in 2021 means I'm examining 22 years of history.